 Classes in BOLD require a C or better.
-FL= offered only in fall semester; SP= offered only in spring semester SO=Sophomore standing, JR=Junior standing, SR=Senior standing 70
+FL= offered only in fall semester; SP= offered only in spring semester SO=Sophomore standing, JR=Junior standing, SR=Senior standing 68

-An accelerated 3+1 course schedule is available to qualified students.
+SO=Sophomore standing, JR=Junior standing, SR=Senior standing 68 An accelerated 3+1 course schedule is available to qualified students.
 Please check with your advisor.